 Trachtenberg’s work has been exhibited at Anglim Gilbert Gallery, The Luggage Store, Brian Gross Fine Art in San Francisco, The San José Museum of Quilts and Textiles, and The Monterey Museum of Art.
 Her work is represented in multiple collections including, The Berkeley Art Museum/Pacific Film Archive, The Achenbach Collection of the Fine Arts Museums of San Francisco, The San José Museum of Art, The Crocker Museum, Sacramento, The De Menil Collection, New York, and The Haitian Embassy, Paris.
 Trachtenberg has created site-specific installations, including the ceramic tile passenger platform for BART in Silicon Valley, California, the façade at the C.G.
 Jung Institute in San Francisco, and the interior of Hillview Branch Library in San Jose, California.

-Residencies include Lucas Artists at Montalvo Arts Center, KALA Arts, The Mesa Refuge and the Symposium of Contemporary Art in Angoulême, France.
-She received a BA in French and Liberal Studies from Cal State University at Sonoma and the Diplôme des Arts Plastiques from L’Ecole Nationale Superièure des Beaux-Arts in Paris where she lived for six years.
-Based in the Bay Area, she lives and works in San Francisco.
-Trachtenberg has been represented by Catharine Clark Gallery since 2021.
+Trachtenberg has been awarded residencies at Lucas Artists at Montalvo Arts Center, KALA Arts, The Mesa Refuge, and the Symposium of Contemporary Art in Angoulême, France.
+She is a 2023 Fellow at LABA Bay, a Laboratory for Jewish Culture where she will explore the theme of Taboo through studying Torah and Talmud.
+She received a Bachelor of Arts in French and Liberal Studies from California State University, Sonoma and the Diplôme des Arts Plastiques from L’Ecole Nationale Superièure des Beaux-Arts in Paris where she lived for six years.
+Based in the San Francisco Bay Area, she has been represented by Catharine Clark Gallery since 2021.